CastosHQ/Seriously-Simple-Podcasting/readme.txt

 = 1.19.3 =
 * 2017-12-08
-* [FIX] Namespaced CSS classes for icons to avoid conflicts with FontAwesome and Gizmo
+* [FIX] Namespaced CSS classes for icons to avoid conflicts with themes using font frameworks
+* [FIX] Fixed a bug where the player meta wasn't displayed on the classic player
+* [TWEAK] New Player Enhancements - added additional filters to the new HTML5 player to allow developers / site owners more flexibility.

 = 1.19.2 =
 * 2017-12-07